zhuqiuyang/hacker-notes/SICP/README.md

 >
 > There's not all that much difference between **what I can build** and **what I can imagine**

+Personal comment:

+> Analyse the essence about problem, then to solve it using *tools* (language, abstraction)

 #### Three Topic

 - black-box abstraction